TaiThongthaiCode/Testing-GANs-Generated-Data-On-Neural-Network-Classifiers/README.md

     - Instead of loading the real cifar train data, load our generated dataset using
       - X_train = np.load("X_train_cifar10.npy")
       - y_train = np.load("y_train_cifar10.npy”)
+  - Analyzed the data and created the graphs and manually inputted labels for mnist
+  - Made a confusion matrix for cifar dataset
+  - Charts can be found in the presentation slides (in the repo)

 Cited Sources: https://github.com/King-Of-Knights/Keras-ACGAN-CIFAR10/blob/master/README.md